WorldVistA/VistA/Documentation/generateViViaNAndDox.rst

-To enable the color highlighting of the M routine source page copy the ``code_pretty_scripts`` directory from the ``VistA/Utilities/Dox/Web`` folder into the `files\dox` directory.
+To enable the color highlighting of the M routine source page copy the ``code_pretty_scripts`` directory from the ``VistA/Utilities/Dox/Web`` folder into the `files/dox` directory.
 The folder contains code taken from the `google_code_prettify`_ repository which is released under the Apache 2.0 license.